I was again honored to be invited to DS World Dubai, held last week at the Grand Hyatt Dubai, and I arrived with curiosity.

 The Gala Night

 These moments are truly what make events like DS World so valuable.
 I had the chance to reconnect with colleagues and friends from across the global dental community, as well as meet passionate professionals from across the MENA region.
-The informal discussions over dinner, surrounded by such a diverse group of clinicians and educators, often yield insights you simply can't get from lecture halls and exhibition booths.

 Final Thoughts – A Year of Consolidation?

 DS World Dubai 2026 was a powerful reminder of Dentsply Sirona's market presence and ability to create impressive experiences for dental professionals.
-From the luxurious venue to the comprehensive product displays and the unforgettable gala night, the event showcased the company's resources and commitment to the MENA region.
+From the luxurious venue to the comprehensive product displays and the incredible gala night, the event showcased the company's resources and commitment to the MENA region.

 But it also highlighted something potentially more significant: we may be entering a period of consolidation in digital dentistry.